LXShades/comp150-agile/README.md

 **Developers' perspectives on iteration in game development**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2818298&CFID=997640959&CFTOKEN=28081807
 Chosen for: Insight into iterative development--a fundamental factor in the agile philosophy
+*For    her,    the development  of  a  game  is  cyclic  in  its  nature  repeating  phases  of idea    generation,    conceptualization,    testing    and    evaluation.
+Iteration is necessary for the designer’s work in order to act as “an advocate for the player”, as Fullerton puts it.*
+*According  to Keith  [  11],  it  is  the  “practice  of  creating  an  initial  version  of something  (artwork,  code,  or  a  design),  examining  it,  and  then revising it until it’s sufficiently improved.” *
+*Larman and Basili [20] discuss the multitude of IID (iterative and incremental development) models.
+Modern usage of the term (IID) is  not  about  just  revisiting  work  (rework),  but  also  evolutionary advancement*
+*Furthermore,  the  perspective  of the designer  is  important  in  the study  of  iteration  in  design  work.
+For  instance  Adams and  Atan [2 ]  concluded  in  their  study  of iterative  behavior  in  engineering student design processes that more skillful students conduct more iterations.*
+*Some  interviewees  expressed  how  they  have  been  experimenting with different approaches and eventually found the iterative model the most  efficient.
+The  iterative process  was  also connected to quality:”[...]  this  kind  of  constant  iteration  with a  playable  version  helps to make the game better.”
+Interviewee 1C2*  - Game developers on iteration

 **Are the old days gone?: A survey on actual software engineering processes in video game industry**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=2896960&CFID=997640959&CFTOKEN=28081807
+*Iterative prac-tices are increasing and are applied to at least 65% of projects in which 45% of this projects explicitly adopted Agile practices.
+However, waterfall process is still applied at least 30% of projects.*
+Most of article irrelevant but the above quote is interesting.

 **Collaboration in serious game development: a case study**
 https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=1496993&CFID=997640959&CFTOKEN=28081807